 r = distance from the center Wire

 - The positive particle moves towards the chamber wall whereas the negatron moves towards the central wire.

-- In the proportional region, the applied voltage is so high that the primary particle gains spare K.E. to produce secondary particle by collision with the atoms of the gas leading to gas multiplication.
+- In the proportional region, the applied voltage is so high that the primary particle gains spare K.E. to produce secondary particles by collision with the atoms of the gas leading to gas multiplication.

 - During this particle multiplication or gas amplification, the number of ions can increase exponentially.